 Model Self-Testing Strategies

 Show students how to test themselves effectively.
-Provide practice questions, encourage creation of flashcards, and teach techniques like the blank page method (writing down everything you can remember about a topic).
+Provide practise questions, encourage creation of flashcards, and teach techniques like the blank page method (writing down everything you can remember about a topic).
 These memorisation strategies provide the self-assessment opportunities students need.

 Design Homework for Retrieval